k-mitevski/terraform-k8s/README.md

 # Provisioning Kubernetes clusters on AWS with Terraform and EKS

-This repository contains the the sample code necessary to provision an EKS clusters with the ALB Ingress Controller.
+This repository contains the sample code necessary to provision EKS clusters with the ALB Ingress Controller.

 Code samples: